datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 }
 ```

+In this example, we want to detect when a push button is pressed.
+We will trigger
+two type of events when the button is released: 'short' or 'long' press.

 The following flow chart illustrates the algorithm of this example code.

 ![Flowchart Push Button](images/push_button_flow_chart.png)